 1. AI will Become Part of Every Developer’s Toolkit–but Won’t Replace Them

 Artificial intelligence (AI) will become more and more commonplace in the world of programming, but it is unlikely to ever completely replace human developers.
 The reason for this is that AI still relies on humans to design and oversee its algorithms, and ultimately to interpret and act on the results that they generate.

-That’s not to say that AI won’t have a major impact on the future of programming.
+That’s not to say that AI won’t have a major impact on the future of programming, particularly within the domain of a Python development company.
 As AI technology continues to advance, it will become increasingly able to handle more complex tasks and make better decisions than humans.
-This will free up human developers to focus on other aspects of their work, such as design and user experience.
+This will free up human developers at Python development companies to focus on other aspects of their work, such as design and user experience.

 AI will also change the way we think about programming.
 Today, programming is largely seen as a manual process of writing code to solve specific problems.
 In the future, however, AI will allow us to develop programs that can learn and adapt over time, much like the human mind.
 This could lead to a new generation of more intelligent and efficient applications.

 Also, check the curated: Top Ruby on Rails Outsourcing Company

 2. Rise of Universal Programming Language

 In the past, programming languages were designed to be used by a specific group of people, such as mathematicians or engineers.
 However, in recent years there has been a rise in the popularity of so-called universal programming languages.
 These are languages that can be used by anybody, regardless of their background or expertise.

 One of the most popular universal programming languages is Python.
 Python was created with the intention of being easy to read and write, and it is suitable for a wide range of tasks.
 It is now used by millions of people all over the world, including many professional programmers.

 Another popular language is Java.
 Java was designed to be portable and platform-independent, meaning that it can run on any type of computer.
 It is widely used in both commercial and open source software projects.